Guiding Light (1960–1969): Plot development

 Later in the decade, in 1966–1967, The Guiding Light was also the first show to regularly feature African American characters, Dr. Jim Frazier and his wife nurse Martha Frazier (played first by Billy Dee Williams and Cicely Tyson and then by James Earl Jones and Ruby Dee).

 Meta Roberts marries Bruce Banning at the beginning of the decade, while the show focuses on Bill and Bert's children, Mike and Ed, in the mid-1960s.
 Robin Lang Holden is also a popular character during this time.
 By winter 1960, Mike and Robin, both seniors in high school, become closer romantically.
 Robin's stepbrother, Karl Jannings, also a senior, has feelings for her, but Robin's heart is set on Mike.
 Mike proposes to Robin in the spring of 1960, and they elope in May, much to the disapproval of their families.
-Karl finds out and gets into fights with Mike, escalating into a tragedy on July 4th when a drunken Karl falls and lands on his head, causing him to go into a coma.
+Karl finds out and gets into fights with Mike, escalating into a tragedy on July 4 when a drunken Karl falls and lands on his head, causing him to go into a coma.
 Mike is arrested but eventually acquitted of attempted murder.
 He feels guilty and leaves for New York City to attend Columbia University in January 1961.
 Meanwhile, Robin marries art dealer Alex Bowden in November 1960, but they later divorce after losing their child in a miscarriage.

 Dr. Paul Fletcher runs a free clinic in a dilapidated area of Los Angeles near Selby Flats.
 His wife Anne and later his sister, Nurse Jane Fletcher, are opposed to his efforts especially when Doris Crandall, an alcoholic and Alex Bowden's estranged first wife, shows up as a patient after getting involved temporarily with criminal Joe Turino.
 In October 1962, Doris gets hold of a gun that Turino had given her for protection and threatens suicide inside the Fletcher's garage.
 Anne gets into a struggle with Doris, and the gun misfires, killing Anne while their son Johnny watches.
 This turns Johnny into a spoiled kid, with Anne's father Henry spoiling him the most, setting up a trust fund for him when he turns 18, which Paul objects to.
 Jane also starts doting on Johnny.
 Turino leaves town, and Doris returns to San Francisco.

+After returning from Venezuela, Mike gets a job as a legal assistant for attorney George Hayes while finishing law school.
+Mike also finds himself acting as emotional support to Bert, who has found out she has uterine cancer.
+Due to heavy network censorship at the time, Bert's storyline plays out without using the words "uterine" or "pap smear".
+Bert complains of "female troubles" and goes to the hospital for "some tests", which reveal her cancer.
+Bert's uterine cancer storyline inspired many women to go for their own pap smears, despite never hearing those words on the screen.